Gold Loan

 • Boost to Gold Loan Market: Higher gold valuations mean individuals can access larger loans against the same quantity of gold.
 NBFCs experience increased demand for gold loans when prices are high, benefiting both lenders and borrowers seeking quick liquidity.

-• Inflation and Retail Pricing: As gold is of essential value in Indian households, the cost of the jewellery production and sale keeps rising.
+• Inflation and Retail Pricing: As gold is of essential value in Indian households, the cost of jewellery production and sale keeps rising.
 This further contributes to inflation in consumer goods, especially around festival and wedding seasons.

 Also Read: How Raw Gold is Turned into Pure Gold: 5 Simple Steps